solveforj/pandemic-central/README.md

 * For map rendering, install [Orca](https://github.com/plotly/orca) and ensure that it is added to your PATH
 * Get a COVIDActNow.org API access key if you intend to generate projections (register [here](https://apidocs.covidactnow.org/#register))

-## Generating projections
+## Generating Projections

 There are two ways to generate projections:

 1. **Standard Methodology**:  This can be used to generate the latest projections for the present date by using the latest datasets and reduces runtime by eliminating feature importance scoring.
 You need the *reference date* for which you want to generate projections and your *COVIDActNow.org API access key* (see above for registration instructions).
 Use the command below:
 ```
-python auto.py -d 2021-05-18 -r API_KEY
+python auto.py -d 2021-05-18 -r YOUR_API_KEY
 ```
 If your reference date is not a Sunday (i.e. week start), you may specify an optional flag to create projections for the Sunday prior to your reference date:
 ```
-python auto.py -d 2021-05-18 -r API_KEY --sunday
+python auto.py -d 2021-05-18 -r YOUR_API_KEY --sunday
 ```

-2. **Publication Methodology (for projections ONLY before 2021-01-15)**: Used to generate projections using the specific methodology of our publication in progress  (i.e. including feature importance scoring and the input datasets from 2021-05-18), with a similar command to the Standard Methodology:
+2. **Publication Methodology (for projections ONLY before 2021-01-15)**: Used to replicate projections using the specific methodology of our publication in progress  (i.e. including feature importance scoring and the input datasets from 2021-05-18), with a similar command to the Standard Methodology:
 ```
-python auto.py -d 2021-05-18 -r API_KEY --publication_method --sunday
+python auto.py -d 2021-05-18 -r YOUR_API_KEY --publication_method --sunday
 ```
 Statistics and figures from the publication manuscript may be regenerated using preloaded datasets referenced specifically by the manuscript with the command below:
 ```